prashant-kikani/prashant-kikani.github.io/_posts/2020-12-12-how-finance-system-works.markdown

 Because if you see, when the central bank prints money, more cash comes to market, but the amount of goods is almost the same!

-Money/cash itself doesn’t contain any value.
-It’s just a piece of paper.
+Money/cash itself doesn't contain any value.
+It's just a piece of paper.
 We all have agreed that "this particular piece of paper contains a value of $1 or $10".
 So, when new money/cash comes, the amount of value hasn't increased in a similar amount.

 Think of the above fact this way, if someone gives $1 million to every person on this earth, it loses its value.
 Because the amount of value/goods/services in the market is the same.
 So, the amount of bread which we used to buy for $1, now has a price of $5 or $20.
 Because the obsolete value of a dollar has decreased.

-### What’s the difference between money and credit?
+### What's the difference between money and credit?

 We can see credit as a promise to give money in the future.
 Like we do in loan/debt.

-Credit is good when it’s issued for efficiently allocating resources that produce income and it’s bad when it’s issued for things that don't produce income.
+Credit is good when it's issued for efficiently allocating resources that produce income and it's bad when it's issued for things that don't produce income.
 Let's take an example of a businessman or an entrepreneur who manages a company.

 <br/>